Planar Graphs & Euler's Formula

 Consider the complete graph \(K_4\).
 In its standard planar embedding (a triangle with one vertex inside), there are exactly four faces: three bounded triangular regions and one unbounded outer face (itself bounded by three edges).
 We write \(F = 4\), and together with \(V = 4\) vertices and \(E = 6\) edges, we have \(V - E + F = 4 - 6 + 4 = 2\).
 This is not a coincidence.

 Every face is bounded by a closed walk of edges called its boundary.
-In a simple, 2-connected plane graph, each face boundary is a cycle.
+In a simple, 2-connected plane graph — that is, a graph with at least 3 vertices that remains connected after the deletion of any single vertex — each face boundary is a cycle.
 In general, a face boundary may traverse an edge twice (once from each side) if removing that edge would disconnect the graph.

 Faces as Proto-Simplices